npgx/yt-dlp-wrapper/README.md

 You're welcome to open an issue or a PR!

+**NOTE:** if the feature you wanted to implement through a PR is in the [Future features](#future-features) section, _please_ open an issue first, as I might already be working on it.

 But do note that this is just a little project I made for fun (and laziness).

+## Future features

+I may or may not implement:

+- Create a "queue" file on disk (configure through args)
+    - Allow enqueued requests that haven't been handled to be saved to this file (to save progress)
+    - Watch the file to allow external modifications

 ## License